 - Problem Definition & Significance

 *Teams must include at least one University of Pittsburgh faculty member, and are encouraged to include cross-discipline (or multi-university) academic partners and community groups or businesses.

-The final event will take place in the fall of 2022.
+The final event will take place on Wednesday, October 19.
 Updates will be posted here and on Twitter at #PittPInChEvent.